Skip to main content

 Contact options

-If you're building something that is impossible, unwise, or unnecessary, I'm listening.
+If you're building something improbable, counterintuitive, or heretical, I'm listening.

 Andrew Mayfield on a mountain in Queenstown, New Zealand